vmware-archive/hillview/README.md

 developed using the free (community edition) of Intellij IDEA.
 See [hieroplatform/README.md](hieroplatform/README.md)

-* hieroweb: the web server, web client and web services; links to the result produced by the `hieroweb` project.
-To develop this we have used Intellij Ultimate.
+* hieroweb: the web server, web client and web services; this project links to the result produced by the `hieroweb` project.
+To develop and debug this we have used capabilities available only in the paid version of Intellij, Ultimate, but only maven is needed to build.
 See [hieroweb/README.md](hieroweb/README.md)

 ## Setup IntelliJ IDEA

-First, download and install Intellij IDEA: https://www.jetbrains.com/idea/.
+Download and install Intellij IDEA: https://www.jetbrains.com/idea/.
 You can just untar the linux binary in a place of your choice and run the shell script `ideaXXX/bin/idea.sh`.